Bawnorton/Bamboozlers/Scrum meetings/Week_14.md

   </tr>
   <tr>
     <th>Mitigations</th>
-    <td>No more development work can be done.
-The focus of all teammates must be the completion of the Milestone.</td>
+    <td>Development work is all but done.
+The focus of all teammates will be on the completion of the milestone and final development tasks.</td>
   </tr>
 </table>